 the principal has got to be the worst WORST principal ever.
 I'm not sure how this school is doing now but I will give it a 3 out of 5 over experience.
 I sure do hope that they've picked a better six grade teacher and had not kept Mr. Alegre (pardon my spelling I forgot how to spell his name) because he is one of the worst teachers there.
 I had not learn anything from him but how badly humiliation hurts others.
 He's not good at teaching he's good a humiliating and talking about other students either behind their backs or in front of them.
 The best part is how the principal lets students get away with things how easily you can manipulate her with tears in your eyes and that innocent child-like record.
 Yeah.
 Your kindergartner first grader whatever little brat you have call child can write graffiti on the wall bully others run away from home AND SCHOOL and bring weapons to school just as long as they pull out their cutest puppy eyes and hypnotize their weak principal.
 I give it a three over the friends I had made and teachers I've had before six grade.
 This is not the worst school ever but I really hope it improved while I was gone.
 Do I endorse this school?

 Margaret Pauline Brown Elementary School is a public elementary school in Daly City.
-The principal of Margaret Pauline Brown Elementary School is Dianne Lakatta, who can be contacted at firstname.lastname@example.org.
-359 students go to Margaret Pauline Brown Elementary School and are mostly White, non-Hispanic; Hispanic; and Asian.
-54% of the Margaret Pauline Brown Elementary School students are "limited in English proficiency."
-62% of the 359 students here are paying reduced lunch prices.
+The principal of Margaret Pauline Brown Elementary School is Dianne Lakatta and can be contacted at email@example.com.
+359 students attend Margaret Pauline Brown Elementary School and identify mostly as White, non-Hispanic; Hispanic; and Asian.
+54% of the Margaret Pauline Brown Elementary School students have "limited English proficiency."
+62% of the 359 students here have subsidized lunches.
 The student to teacher ratio at Margaret Pauline Brown Elementary School is 19:1.
-Hope Lutheran School is one of the nearest elementary schools.
+Daniel Webster Elementary School is one of the nearest elementary schools.

 |Native Hawaiian or Other Pacific Islander||0.6%||7432%|